dmierkin-vrinco/pdfqanda/README.md

 ## Development Notes

-- Embeddings use a deterministic SHA256-based projection (stand-in for `text-embedding-3-large`) so unit tests remain offline and reproducible.
+- Embeddings use a deterministic SHA256-based projection (stand-in for `text-embedding-3-small`, 1536 dimensions) so unit tests remain offline and reproducible.
 - The SQLite fallback stores vectors as JSON and skips full-text triggers; it is intended for local testing only.